 - As noted above, from this point on the process is primarily up to the land seekers, although you can search the database for land seekers as well.
 Our regular Farm Link e-newsletter will send updates on new land listings and new land seekers, so we encourage you to sign up for it.

-- Once you’ve made a match in the program through a lease or purchase of property, please contact Annie at the Community Food & Agriculture Coalition (CFAC) to let us know so we can remove your listing and celebrate your success!
+- Once you’ve made a match in the program through a lease or purchase of property, please contact Dave at the Community Food & Agriculture Coalition (CFAC) to let us know so we can remove your listing and celebrate your success!
 While your listing will no longer appear on the site, it will be saved in your account, so you can re-activate it at any time if you are looking for land again in the future.

 Tips for Making a Match